The Watchful Room

 My writing class.
 Personification.

 We meet “the watchful room”.
 Watchful is claustrophobic, I’m told.
 But I’m not convinced.
-Someone being watched might feel this, but it’s only one of many possible emotions.
+Someone being watched might feel claustrophobia, but that’s only one of many possible emotions.
 So the connection’s too weak for me.
 Too big a punt.
 Sounds more like an author who tried too hard.

 His last years, he was broken.
 Spent his days in his armchair.
 But he read.
 Voraciously.
 Penny westerns.
 Dreadful.
 No accounting for imagination.

-Mum asked him, “what if you don’t understand a word?”
+Mum asked, “what if you don’t understand a word?”
+There must have been some.

 To him, that was simple.
 “I skip it.
 Look at the words around it, guess what it could mean.”